 Housing loans carry a significant weight out of total credit risk of the Bank; however, the overall risk level in the mortgage portfolio is low.
 This area typically has a widely diversified borrower base from different economic sectors with relatively low LTV ratios.
 Extensive geographic diversification of pledged properties.
 The Bank also uses various risk mitigators, including property insurance and life insurance.
-In 2018, the leading risk benchmarks remain stable: In particular: LTV ratio (original LTV ratio in the portfolio: 54%), repayment ratio, rate of obligo in default; rate of arrears for new loans (up to one year since origination).
-The rate of arrears for new loans (up to one years.
+In 2018, the leading risk benchmarks remain stable: In particular: LTV ratio (original LTV ratio in the portfolio:

+54%), repayment ratio, rate of obligo in default; rate of arrears for new loans (up to one year since origination).
+The rate of arrears for new loans (up to one year since origination) has been low in recent years.